Published by Jeremy. Last Updated on November 20, 2023.

 In the winter, Seven Springs is home to a stellar ski resort with many runs and snow tubing, Nemacolin has dog sledding opportunities, and two other ski resorts (Hidden Valley and Laurel Mountain) offer great opportunities to get out on the slopes as well!
 This gift could be done as a day trip or coupled with an overnight at one of the resorts for a longer trip!

-Activities at the resorts range from as low as $24 for a weekday tubing session to $100+ for dog sledding, lift tickets with rentals, and more.
+Activities at the resorts range from roughly $25 for a weekday tubing session to $100+ for dog sledding, lift tickets with rentals, and more.

 7. A Night on the Town